The staff of Ellen DeGeneres to make a complaint

-She has been working in the team of the popular programme Ellen DeGeneres they are upset by the lack of communication on his or her payments, and in the middle of a quarantine due to the current situation of the coronavirus.
+She has been working in the team of the popular show of Ellen DeGeneres they are upset by the lack of communication on his or her payments, and in the middle of a quarantine due to the current situation of the coronavirus.

 The team, which has more than 30 employees, from claims, according to the New York Post, which is still ‘not been informed’ about the issues related to pay, hours of work, or consultations about your physical and mental health for more than a month’s time.